Clinical Practice Guidelines

 The knowledge architecture presented here uses the PlanDefinition in various ways to represent recommendations, strategies, and pathways.
 Recommendations are represented with a PlanDefinition playing the role of an event-condition-action rule, while strategies and pathways are represented with a PlanDefinition playing the role of a workflow-definition or clinical-protocol.
 In all these cases, the following execution semantics are used to ensure consistent and meaningful interpretation of knowledge artifacts.

-1. PlanDefinitions are hierarchies of actions, with each action have any number of children (including zero)
+1. PlanDefinitions are hierarchies of actions, where each action may have any number of children (including zero)

 6. In particular, the timing element of actions cannot be used as part of execution semantics (with the exception of pathways and schedules, that are allowed to use timings to establish schedules of expected activities)